Newcastle, New South Wales: Soap

 The largest factory of its kind in the Southern Hemisphere was constructed in 1885, on an 8.9 ha site between the suburbs of Tighes Hill and Port Waratah, by Charles Upfold, from London, for his Sydney Soap and Candle Company, to replace a smaller factory in Wickham.
 Their soap products won 17 medals at International Exhibitions.
-At the Sydney International Exhibition they won a bronze medal "against all-comers from every part of the world", the only first prize awarded for soap and candles.
-Following World War I the company was sold to Messrs Lever & Kitchen (today Unilever), and the factory closed in the mid-1930s.
+At the Sydney International Exhibition, they won a bronze medal "against all-comers from every part of the world", the only first prize awarded for soap and candles.
+Following World War I, the company was sold to Messrs Lever & Kitchen (today Unilever), and the factory closed in the mid-1930s.

 Steel

 In 1911, BHP chose the city as the site for its steelworks due to the abundance of coal.
 The land put aside was prime real estate, on the southern edge of the harbour.
-In 1915, the BHP steelworks opened, beginning a period of some 80 years dominating the steel works and heavy industry.
+In 1915, the Newcastle Steelworks opened, beginning a period of some 80 years dominating the steel works and heavy industry.
 As Mayfield and the suburbs surrounding the steelworks declined in popularity because of pollution, the steelworks thrived, becoming the region's largest employer.